-- Florida Legislature established Edison Junior College and appropriated funding for a permanent campus.
+- Florida Legislature established Edison Junior College (EJC) and appropriated funding for a permanent campus.

 - Edison Junior College opened in temporary quarters at the Andrew Gwynne Institute, with a second center at Dunbar High School.